KatPro/ru_gpt2/README.md

 You can get this token from executing file to_token_convertor.

-There is new all in one class which will help you understand how to evaluate the model.
+There is new all in one class which will help you understand how to evaluate the model. (evaluate_model.py)

+Different rest.py, which uses new model class.

 Every file has argparser with --help, don't hesitate refering to this.

+Here's my google colab GPU notebook: https://colab.research.google.com/drive/1jwFks82BLyy8x3oxyKpiNdlL1PfKSQwW?usp=sharing

+If you happen to know how to use TPU with google colab, please, contact me.

 # 1. I just want to play with your models